More Information About Hosta

 - Sun - Hostas prefer woodland garden conditions...light shade or a couple of hours of morning sun.
 Those who live in the north can get away with giving your hostas a lot more sun than us here in the south.
-Hosta leaf colors are preserved for longer with less sun, not more...so if you want to preserve that nice blue leaf or yellow leaf for as long as possible...choose more shade...or at least more afternoon shade.
+Hosta leaf colors are preserved longer into the season with shade...so if you want to preserve that nice blue leaf or yellow leaf for as long as possible, choose more shade, preferably afternoon shade.

 - Soil - Well amended soil is best...rich in organic matter and tilled to improve drainage and prevent winter crown rot.
 Slightly acidic pH.

 - Water - Hostas are drought tolerant but 1 inch per week will keep them looking tip-top.

 - Fertilizer - A fresh layer of compost once per year is plenty to keep a hosta supplied with all the nutrients it needs to look great.

 - Maintenance - Very low...If you want to ignore your hosta, it will not mind at all.
 But you can keep your garden looking tidy by removing the spent flower stalks in late summer and by cleaning up the dead foliage after a few hard freezes at the beginning of winter.

 - Pests - Deer love hostas and so do slugs, especially the newly emerging tender leaves.
 There are a variety of deer controls out there (fencing, predator urine, rotten eggs and hot peppers) but you can also control deer by interplanting hostas with plants that they do not like (e.g., Helleborus, Taxus, Vinca - Check out all our deer resistant plants).
 Slugs can be controlled with a variety of treatments but some non-toxic organic methods include collars, diatomaceous earth and sand around the plants.